baraamallah/HARMUN_TRACKER/README.md

 *   **Superior Admin Panel (`/superior-admin`)**:
     *   Restricted access to a designated Owner UID via Firebase Authentication.
     *   Manage system-wide lists of Schools and Committees.
-    *   Manage administrator accounts (grant/revoke admin role for existing Firebase Auth users).
+    *   Manage administrator accounts (grant/revoke admin role for existing Firebase Auth users by providing their Auth UID).
     *   Links to placeholder pages for System Settings.
     *   Accessible via direct navigation or a conditional link in the sidebar if logged in as the owner.
 *   **Theme Toggling**: